GiovanH/unofficial-homestuck-collection/MODDING.md

 Basically, anything that requires the main process to reload requires an application restart.
 This is usually if you change an actual file in the mods directory.
 Anything that modifies vue or adds CSS requires a soft reload, and stuff that just modifies the archive or adds footnotes can reload within vue.

+### MSPFA

+The archive has first-class support for MSPFA-styled fan adventures.

+Make mods that are ready for zipping distribution using the tools/mspfa.py script, provided.

+There is currently no way to make a "live-updating" MSPFA; fan adventures are snapshotted, so this is best used for complete fan adventures.

 ## API specification

 As per [Installing mods](#installing-mods) above, there are two forms of mods: single-file scripts and mod folders.